dddrrreee/cs140e-22win/labs/14-process+vm/README.md

    0. Create a new `case` arm based on the previous one where you do the following:

-   1. Initialize your process structure save area so the registers in it have the same values as would be set by your `user_mode_run_fn`.
+   1. Modify `pix-env.c:pix_env_mk` to initialize the structure save area so the registers in it have the same values as would be set by your `user_mode_run_fn`.

       I.e., the offset the `pc` is stored at should be the address of the code we want to jump to, the stack pointer `sp` offset should be